Jala3400/Logo_to_ASCII/docs/how-it-works.md

 After this step we will have the final image to be converted.

-This steps are only executed if the flags say so
+These steps are only executed if the flags say so.

 1. **Resize the image**: